 You must sign and return your grant agreement, using the details in the letter, before any job placements can begin.

 You will need to provide job descriptions for each of the job placements you applied for.
 This should include what candidates need to do to apply for the job placement.
 Local Job Centres will match the candidates to the job placement.

 How is funding paid?

 You will receive initial setup costs when you have confirmed the young person has started work, is enrolled on your payroll and is being paid through PAYE.
-DWP will use information from HMRC to check that the young person is still employed, and will pay the grant in arrears.
+DWP will use information from HMRC to check that the young person is still employed and will pay the grant in arrears.
 They may also contact you or the young person during the job placement to check what employability support has been offered.
 This is to make sure the young person has the best experience from the scheme.